mimergel/sap-hana-vm/README.md

 Furthermore you might want to keep the provided details like subscription and subnetId from the azuredeployparamfile.json file private.
 For me the following solution works fine.

-1. Create your own deployment agent in Azure (https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/agents)
-2. Create a storage account with a private endpoint on selected networks (SAP subnets) in your Azure subscription
+1. Create a storage account with a private endpoint on selected networks (SAP subnets) in your Azure subscription
-3. Create a container with read access in this storage account
+2. Create a container with read access in this storage account
-4. Upload the diskConfig.sh and the azuredeployparamfile.json files here
+3. Upload the diskConfig.sh file here
-5. Get the URL and update the URL of diskConfig.sh in the file: azuredeploy.json of your forked repository
+4. Get the URL and update the link to diskConfig.sh in azuredeploy.json of your forked repository
-6. Update the parameters in azuredeployparamfile.json according to your needs and upload it to the storage container
-7. Get the URL and use it in the parameter csmParametersFileLink of the Azure DevOps Pipeline

-# Note
-When this works as planned pay attention to changes of the GitHub repository and deployments!
-Whenever you change the Github repository an automatic deployment will create a SAP HANA VM on Azure which creates costs in your subscription.
+5. Enter required variables to the pipeline configuration
+6. Preferable let the pipeline run manually only to avoid automatic deployments during every repo change